How Many Days in Kyoto? A Local’s Guide to Japan’s Cultural Heart

 How much time should you specd in Kyoto?
 Check out an local's persective.
 Photo source: James Saunders-Wyndham

 Many travelers ask, “is 3 days in Kyoto enough?”
-While you can cover many of the must see in Kyoto attractions in a short visit, a more immersive Kyoto cultural experiences will reveal the true beauty of this city.
+While you can cover many of the must see in Kyoto attractions in a short visit, a more immersive Kyoto cultural experiences will show you the true beauty of this city.

 Kennin-ji Temple is located in the famous Gion area and is close to many of the other famous temples around Kyoto.
 Photo source: James Saunders-Wyndham